 Dear Mr Editor,

 I dream of the day I can officially call myself a writer.
 Not a high school dreamer, not another JV swimmer, not another Key Club member, but a writer.
-Every single article I write, I pour countless hours into it, trying to perfect the word choice, trying to make it sing its song for another person.
-But every email I get back that says I have been published on TeenInk.com is simply another fat rejection.
+Every single article I write, I pour countless hours into it, seizing the right words, trying to make the setences sing its song for another person.
+I think I have finally written something groundbreaking when I hit the Submit button.